The First Outing.

 We then went out to do some work in the outdoor arena.
 I tested his responses again and was pleased that he was almost as consistent as he is at home.
 His main issues were a tendency to run and pull against the bit, which I corrected with a downward transition, and the occasional drift off my line, which I corrected with turns.
 I was so pleased that he didn’t revert to pace which was my biggest concern with a new environment.

 Whilst Andy is responsive to my aids to quite a good standard, he still has a slightly anxious temperament.
 He tends to show his anxiety with some occasional lower lip twitching.
 All horses are different, so don’t be worried if your horse has a unique character trait to show you how he’s feeling, but do question what areas may be causing this.
 If you continue to train clearly and consistently, these behaviours will subside but, for now, think of them as ‘tells’ – don’t cover them up with a tighter noseband or stronger bit.
 Instead, check his training and find the flaws.

 In time, when his responses become clear and consistent, his ‘tells’ will dissipate.
 For Andy, it’s been difficult for him to learn to move his body in a new way.
 This caused some confusion for him for a period of time, but he is gradually starting to understand and consistently respond in the correct way.

-Between now and Equitana, I will continue to train Andy at home and test him in a smaller arena to mimic the Mitavite Arena (20 x 20m).
+Between now and his next outing at Equitana, I will continue to train Andy at home and test him in a smaller arena to mimic the Mitavite Arena (20 x 20m).
 I will also habituate him to crowd noises and clapping to help make his experience at Equitana less stressful.